VictoriaChoy/victoriachoy.github.io/README.md

 1.1.3 Inquiry-based Leanrning

 I once taught an 11-year-old boy who was quite talented in music, arts, basketball, Chinese calligraphy, and STEAM model-making.
-Knowing about his interest in models, I introduced STEAM classes to him, such as biomimicry, energy transfer, and assembly of eletronic components purchased online for model ships.
+Knowing about his interest in models, I introduced STEAM classes to him, such as biomimicry, energy transfer, and assembly of electronic components purchased online for model ships.
 The inquiry-based approach incorporates students' voice and choice into planning, which in turn improves automous learning.
 As can be seen from the boardwork (please forgive my handwriting), the student addressed problems encountered during the experiment from different angles, which prompted him for more experiments after the class.
 Peronally speaking, I was quite amazed by his ability to think critically and creatively, and persistence for his interests.
 The inquiry manifested the higher-order thinking skills in Bloom's Taxonomy.

  ![image](https://user-images.githubusercontent.com/109213222/180918979-cd9def99-84b1-4849-aa17-a1eadbb944a8.png)